rishav-karanjit/Receipt-Prediction/README.md

   - Run main.py
     ```python main.py```
   - ```Note: This codes were compiled and executed on windows machine with python 3.9```

+> After running the web application, please make sure to select model from the dropdown list to view the specific model's result

 ## Exploratory Data Analysis (EDA)